web3go-xyz/docs/getting-started/tutorial/how-to-create-your-first-analysis-chart.md

 ![](<../../.gitbook/assets/create-new-analysis-step1-sample2.PNG>)

 2\.
 On the left panel, select the schema in the dropdown menu and decide which dataset you want to work on.
-Take 'Kusama' for example, now you can find a list of all the tables and the corresponding columns information which you can use to write your query.
+Take 'Kusama' for example, below the dropdown menu, you can find a list of all the tables and the corresponding columns information which you can use to write your query.

 ![](<../../.gitbook/assets/create-new-analysis-step2-sample2.PNG>)